uptane/uptane.github.io/deployment/customizations.md

 ## 2nd-party Fleet management

+### TODO insert Figure 2 (custom_2_fleet_management.jpg)
 Some parties, such a vehicle rental company, or the military, may wish to exercise control on how their own fleet of vehicles are updated.
-We discuss two options for implementing fleet management using Uptane, illustrated by Figure D.6a.
-Both options use the map file (Section 2.5 of the Implementation Specification).
+We discuss two options for implementing fleet management using Uptane, illustrated by Figure 2.
 Choosing between these options depends on whether the fleet manager wishes to have either complete control, or better compromise-resilience.

 In the first option, which we expect to be the common case, a fleet manager would configure the map file on ECUs, such that primaries and full verification secondaries would trust an image if and only if it has been signed by both the image repository managed by the OEM, and the director repository managed by the fleet instead of the OEM.
 Partial verification secondaries would trust an image if and only if it has been signed by this director repository.
 The upside of this option is that the fleet manager, instead of the OEM, has complete control over which updates are installed on its vehicles.
 The downside of this option is that if the directory repository controlled by the fleet manager is compromised, then attackers can execute mix-and-match attacks.